 Imiquimod cream belongs to a group of medications called immune response modifiers.
 It works by stimulating the body's defenses to fight certain types of skin conditions.
-Imiquimod cream is used to treat external genital and perianal warts caused by the human papillomavirus (HPV) in adults.
+Imiquimod cream is used to treat adults with external genital and perianal warts caused by the human papillomavirus (HPV).
 The external genital area includes skin surfaces on and around the vagina or penis.
 The perianal area includes skin surfaces surrounding the anus (the opening through which stool is passed).

 Imiquimod cream is also used to treat actinic keratosis (AK) on the face or balding scalp in adults.
 AK is a skin condition that could turn into skin cancer (symptoms include rough, red, scaly patches or lesions, or crusts) that is caused by chronic sun exposure.
 Imiquimod is also used under certain conditions to treat primary superficial basal cell carcinoma (sBCC), a type of skin cancer.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are being given this medication, speak to your doctor.
 Do not stop using this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.